StephenHogsten/TableTopSwap2/README.md

 - [ ] email notification
 - [ ] require an email on login
 - [ ] automatically match people
-- [ ] more validators for the game model
+- [ ] more validators for mongoose models
+  - [ ] user fields should check that the user actually exists (not sure how to do this)